calebphess/yolov7-transfer-learn-tutorial/README.md

 4. Verify that YOLOv7 is working properly ()
     - `./scripts/test_yolo_image_detection.sh`
         - The response should look something like this `The image with the result is saved in: runs/detect/expX/test-image.jpg`
-        - You can open that result and you should see a bounding box or two in the image showing detections
+        - You can open that result and you should see a bounding box or two in the image showing detections (it will be in yolov7/runs/... like what's listed above)
     - **Optionally** if you are on Mac or have a camera connected to your machine you can run the following to test video
         - `./scripts/test_yolo_video_detection.sh `
         - **NOTE:** you may have to accept the request to access the camera and run the command a second time